s-syasir/Lockout/README.md

 Open-source NFC-triggered app blocker for Android.
 No Play Services required.
 Works on GrapheneOS, CalyxOS, and microG.

-**Tap an NFC tag → your distracting apps are blocked until you tap it again (or a timer runs out).**
+**Tap an NFC tag → your distracting apps are blocked until you tap it again.**

 ---